Cheque: Oversized cheques

+Contemporary oversized checks feature creative design elements including brand-integrated color schemes and event-specific imagery, while omitting sensitive banking information such as account numbers for security purposes.

 Payment vouchers

 In the US some public assistance programmes such as the Special Supplemental Nutrition Program for Women, Infants and Children, or Aid to Families with Dependent Children make vouchers available to their beneficiaries, which are good up to a certain monetary amount for purchase of grocery items deemed eligible under the particular programme.
 The voucher can be deposited like any other cheque by a participating supermarket or other approved business.

 Cheques around the world

-Asia

-In many Asian countries cheques were never widely used and generally only used by the wealthy, with cash being used for the majority of payments.
-Where cheques were used they have been declining rapidly, by 2009 there was negligible consumer cheque usage in Japan, South Korea and Taiwan.
-This declining trend was accelerated by these developed markets advanced financial services infrastructure.
-Many of the developing countries in Asia have seen an increasing use of electronic payment systems, 'leap-frogging' the less efficient chequing system altogether.